You finished the test. You have your number. Now you want to know where it falls compared to everyone else.

 Is My Score Above or Below Average?

-You are checking fewer boxes than most people your age.
-This tends to reflect a more cautious social environment, personal values that lead away from the test’s categories, or simply having had fewer opportunities for the listed experiences.
-None of that is good or bad — it is just where you are.
+If you scored 10 or more points above your age group average: You are checking fewer boxes than most people your age.
+This tends to reflect a more cautious social environment, personal values that lead away from the test's categories, or simply having had fewer opportunities for the listed experiences.

-You are tracking closely with the norm for your demographic.
+If you scored within 10 points of your age group average: You are tracking closely with the norm for your demographic.
 This is where the majority of people land.
-If the goal was to feel normal, you have your answer.

-You have checked more boxes than most people your age.
+If you scored 10 or more points below your age group average: You have checked more boxes than most people your age.
 This typically reflects a more socially active or experimental background, earlier exposure to adult experiences, or environments with fewer structural restrictions.
-Again, no value judgment applies here.

 Quick check: Take your score, subtract your age group's average.
 A positive number means you scored above average for your age.
 A negative number means below.
 A result within plus or minus 10 points is effectively the same as average.